rbaumgar/otelcol-demo-app/OpenTelemetry_with_Tempo.md

 Done!

-If you want more details on how the OpenTelemetry is done in Quarkus go to the Github example at [GitHub - rbaumgar/otelcol-demo-app: Quarkus demo app to show OpenTelemetry](https://github.com/rbaumgar/otelcol-demo-app).
+If you want more details on how the OpenTelemetry is done in Quarkus go to the GitHub example at [GitHub - rbaumgar/otelcol-demo-app: Quarkus demo app to show OpenTelemetry](https://github.com/rbaumgar/otelcol-demo-app).

 ## Remove this Demo